1 Day Zooming through Zürich

 Scenic view from a bridge in Zürich, overlooking the river and historic cityscape with buildings and a church spire

-Continue on your way with a seven minute walk down Bahnhofquai to Mühlsteg, the bridge is famous for its "love locks.”
-As a symbol of their enduring love, couples attach padlocks to the railings and throw the keys into the river.
+Continue on your way with a 7 minute walk down Bahnhofquai to Mühlsteg, the bridge famous for its "love locks”.
+As a symbol of their enduring love, couples attach padlocks to the railing and throw the keys into the river.
 If you’re visiting the city with a lover and would like to do the same, opportunistic salesmen are known to frequent the area with locks, or you could pop into nearby hardware store Garnier et Linker to select from a wider variety.

-While attaching your lock, admire the picturesque view of the Limmat River and the surrounding areas, including iconic Zürich landmarks you’ve already seen up close like the Grossmünster and Fraumünster churches.
+While attaching your lock, admire the picturesque view of the Limmat River and the surrounding area, including iconic Zürich landmarks you’ve already seen up close like the Grossmünster and Fraumünster churches.

 Dinner - Le Dézaley